-AP Sources: Matt Wieters, Nationals agree, pending physical
+AP source: Matt Wieters, Nationals agree, pending physical

 The defending NL East champion Nationals had opened spring training - the first official full-squad workout was Sunday - with Derek Norris, who batted .186 for the San Diego Padres last season, penciled in as their starting catcher.
 Wilson Ramos, an All-Star in 2016, left Washington as a free agent, signing with the Tampa Bay Rays.

-Wieters is a switch-hitter known for his ability to work with a pitching staff.
+Wieters, 30, is a switch-hitter known for his ability to work with a pitching staff.
 He has a .256 career batting average with 117 homers and 437 RBIs over eight seasons.

 Last year, Wieters hit .244 with 17 homers and 66 RBIs in 124 games, playing on a $15.8 million qualifying offer.
 He was not given a $17.2 million qualifying offer this offseason by the Orioles and became a free agent.